HesterLH/HesterLH/README.md

 - 👋 Hi, I’m @HesterLH
 - 👀 I currently work in spacecraft thermal engineering
 - 🌱 I'm currently learning programming to better understand the software I use as well as to create tools to make my thermal analysis more efficient
-- 📫 How to reach me - LHester97@gmail.com

 <!---
 HesterLH/HesterLH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.